Preisschild/ethmon/README.md

 ## Known issues
 * On some Ubuntu releases after 'apt-get install npm' the node interpreter is called nodejs due to conflict with some other package.
 In that case you may need to replace "node ./bin/www" by "nodejs ./bin/www" in package.json file or better create a link from /usr/local/node to the nodejs binary

-## TODO
-* Add email notifications of failures such like no response from miner or low hashrate
-* Add a feature of restarting the miner in case of failures such like high number of rejects
-* Style the web page for small screens of mobile devices (anybody?)
-* Publish a release version 1.0.0
-* ... please send your suggestions.
-Donations increase the probability of quick implementation

-## Donations
-If you find this utility useful, here are donation addresses:
-* BTC: removed as non-actual
-* ETH: removed as non-actual